aptech/docs/docs/CR-csvWriteM.rst

 ::

-    //Create a simple matrix
+    // Create a simple matrix
     x = { 1 2,
           3 4,
           5 6 };

-    //Specify the optional separator input to be a tab character sep = "\t";
+    // Specify the optional separator input to be a tab character sep = "\t";

-    //Write the data to the file 'mytabdata.csv' ret = csvWriteM(x, "mytabdata.csv", sep);
+    // Write the data to the file 'mytabdata.csv' ret = csvWriteM(x, "mytabdata.csv", sep);

 Specify the precision with which to write the data